Weighing the Sun with five photographs

 On the other hand, in general, all the photographs in Fig.~\ref{eclipseFig} have errors associated to the measurements of $r_o$ and $r_{aS}$.
 One can improve the accuracy in their calculation, by counting the pixels in the photographs.
 This allow us to minimize the error associated to the focus of photographs.
 This is important as the Sun (when is inside the telescope ocular) varies its angular size very little during a year.
 In Fig.~\ref{minmax} is shown the Sun's maximum $32'32''$ and minimum $31'27''$ angular sizes.
 Therefore, the difference between Sun's maximum and minimum angular sizes is $1'5''$ or $\ang{0.0181}$.
 For this experience is imperative a correct calculation of $r_{aS}$ through a careful measuments of the angles.

-Finally, it is important the quality of the telescope solar filter in order to have good photographs.
+Lastly, it is important the quality of the telescope solar filter in order to have good photographs.
 Also, a better focusing of the photographs can be obtained when solar spots are present.